Ethan Horvath: Nottingham Forest

 On July 13, 2021, Horvath joined EFL Championship side Nottingham Forest on a free transfer following the expiration of his contract at Club Brugge.
 On May 29, 2022, Horvath came on as a substitute in Forest's 1–0 play-off final victory over Huddersfield Town at Wembley Stadium in the 90th minute, due to an injury for starting goalkeeper Brice Samba.

 On July 2, 2022, Horvath was loaned to Championship side Luton Town for the 2022–23 season, helping them to promotion via the play-offs.

 Cardiff City

 On February 1, 2024, Horvath signed a three-and-a-half-year deal with Welsh EFL Championship side Cardiff City for an undisclosed fee.

-On August 22, 2025, Hovarth signed for EFL Championship club Sheffield Wednesday on a loan until January 2026 following the injury to Pierce Charles and Sheffield Wednesday having no other senior goalkeeper.
+On August 22, 2025, Hovarth signed for EFL Championship club Sheffield Wednesday on a loan until 2 January 2026 following the injury to Pierce Charles and Sheffield Wednesday having no other senior goalkeeper.
 He made his debut the following day in a 2–2 draw against Wrexham.
 The next game he would save 2 penalties in a penalty shootout to help Wednesday beat Leeds United in the EFL Cup.
 He was sent off late against Charlton Athletic for a late challenge and would serve a one-match ban.
+He returned to Cardiff City in January as expected having played 16 games in all competitions for Sheffield Wednesday.

+New York Red Bulls

+On January 29, 2026, Horvath signed a one-and-a-half-year contract through June 2027 with options for 2027–28 and 2028–29 with Major League Soccer club New York Red Bulls on a free transfer.